ctmuthu/BackPropagation/README.md

 2. Perform npm install.
 3. run npm start

-We have also create a npm package.
+We have also created an npm package.
 - npm i backpropagation